 Overall this school is a champion of LOtC with committed and resourceful staff, and pupils who benefit greatly from their LOtC experiences.
 I would recommend that the school is awarded the LOtC Gold Mark Award.

 Forest Schools - The philosophy of Forest Schools is to encourage and inspire individuals of any age through positive outdoor experiences.

 Our forest school activities are one element of an education that begins in the Foundation Stage and builds over the years, to the John Muir Award in KS2.
-The children enjoy dedicated ‘forest school time’ for half a day per week during the academic year.
+All the children enjoy dedicated ‘forest school time’ for half a day per week during the academic year.

-In KS2, the children bring in suitable clothing and footwear; KS1 have full waterproof suits provided by us.
+In KS2, the children bring in suitable clothing and footwear; EYFS/KS1 have full waterproof suits provided by us.

 The children use all the natural areas around the school.
 These feature wooded areas, bushes, a steep hill and a woodland classroom.
 We also have a developed pond and wildlife area to allow pond dipping activities and bird watching.

 We want all our children to reach their full potential, and the Forest School ideal supports this by promoting self-awareness, self-regulation, intrinsic motivation, empathy, good social communication skills, independence, a positive mental attitude, self-esteem and confidence.